decacis/godot_oculus_platform/README.md

 An open-source implementation of the Oculus Platform SDK intended to be used with the Quest platform.
 See the [download](https://decacis.github.io/godot_oculus_platform/download/) page of the documentation for a list of supported Godot Engine and Oculus Platform SDK versions.

-While you can use this plugin in the editor to get code suggestions, it **only works with the Meta Quest**, not PCVR at the moment.
-If you plan to develop for both the Quest and PCVR, you should add a platform check and only use this plugin when the platform is Android.
+While you can use this plugin in the editor to get code suggestions, it **only works with the Meta Quest**, not PCVR (Rift) at the moment.
+If you plan to develop for both the Quest and Rift, you should add a platform check and only use this plugin when the platform is Android.

 **NOTE:** While this project is stable, it's still considered to be in beta simply because it hasn't had enough real world testing yet.